unaivicente/FinalProjectAIDL/README.md

 ## Experiment

 In this experiment, we created different architectures and tuned the hyperparameters of the different deep neural networks in order to find the highest accuracy.
-We wanted to obtain the different results by changing the sample rate (8kHz or 16kHz) of the input raw data.
+We wanted to obtain the different results of the same architectures by changing the sample rate (8kHz or 16kHz) of the input raw data.

 We created 2 CNN architectures, 5 LSTM and 6 GRU.